 Permit B: Sitework

-The sitework development was delayed by stormwater requirements and other regulatory complexities and will be completed on a separate schedule from the building rehabilitation.
-The sitework design is approximately 60% complete.
+The sitework development was delayed by stormwater requirements and is being completed on a separate schedule from the building rehabilitation.
+The sitework design is approximately 90% complete.
 Next steps include final approvals and permits from the historic preservation and for sediment and erosion control.
 Sitework construction will be initiated after the building rehabilitation is substantially complete.
-When more specific dates are known, the Calendar will be updated.

 Calendar and Notes